Floating shelves are an ingenious way to add storage without taking up floor space.

 Coffee is the nectar of life for many.
 We just can’t live without it.
 The coffee maker deserves a place of its own.
 Create one with floating shelves!

-A heavy-duty floating wall shelf system in the kitchen can keep all the coffee equipment handy and allow for easy access pouring your perfect cup.
-Add this system of shelves over a chalkboard wall, and you have yourself a mini cafe to yourself.
+A floating wall shelf system in the kitchen can keep all the coffee equipment handy and allow easy access for pouring your perfect cup.
+Add heavy-duty shelves over a chalkboard wall, and you have yourself a mini cafe right at home.

 You can have several floating shelves dedicated to your coffee bar.